MadeiraData/sql-clr-ics/README.md

 `[ @subject = ] 'subject'`

  Is the subject of the e-mail message.
 The subject is of type **nvarchar(255)**.
 If no subject is specified, the default is 'SQL Server Meeting'.
+This parameter maps to the [SUMMARY property of the iCal spec](https://www.kanzaki.com/docs/ical/summary.html).

 `[ @body = ] 'body'`

  Is the body of the e-mail message.
 The message body is of type **nvarchar(max)**, with a default of NULL.
+This parameter maps to the [DESCRIPTION property of the iCal spec](https://www.kanzaki.com/docs/ical/description.html).

 `[ @body_format = ] 'TEXT | HTML'`